Research Development Core

-The Management Core (MC) for CTBScience provides oversight, management, and coordination of all research and core-related activities.
-Additionally, the MC is responsible for overall administrative operations and facilitates the center's collaborations with a variety of faculty, student, community, and institutional stakeholders.
-The primary goal of the MC is to promote cohesiveness in the development of new center projects and provide assistance to center and affiliated investigators in line with the mission of CTBScience.
+The Research Development (RD) Core for CTBScience provides oversight, management, and coordination of all research and core-related activities.
+Additionally, the RD is responsible for overall administrative operations and facilitates the center's collaborations with a variety of faculty, student, community, and institutional stakeholders.
+The primary goal of the RD is to promote cohesiveness in the development of new center projects and provide assistance to center and affiliated investigators in line with the mission of CTBScience.

 The Methods Core will be responsible for research data management and analysis.
 We will provide biomedical informatics and big data expertise including machine learning, data mining, natural language processing, and biomedical ontologies/standards.
 We will also provide support to investigators to develop cohort identification queries over OneFlorida Data Trust, a state-level database with fine-grained clinical data for over 15 million Floridians.

 The Methods Core will also collaborate with researchers from the Quantitative Methodology and Innovation Division of FCRR for work related to clinical trials analyses, power calculations, and related methodological applications.

 The CTBScience Community Engagement Core is a centralized unit within the Center, designed to assist investigators with community engagement in basic human subject and clinical trial research.
 The Community Engagement Core also provides consultation on engagement methodology including recruitment and retention guidance, community liaison services, and facilitates the CTBScience Community Advisory Council.